mooxphp/moox/packages/builder/DEVLOG.md

 ## Todo

-- [ ] Have a DB but works, but should not generate multiple entities with same name, these are builds of the same entity,

-- [ ] It generates multiple migrations, ough, to make it correct we would make update migrations, mmh, any other idea?
+- [ ] DeleteCommand is not tested, may refactor db operations into services.

+- [ ] Sections

+- [ ] If already a migration, a migration and model exists ...?

 - [ ] Config (Tabs etc.) and translations are generated, not tested (may be not wired correctly)